imt-it/SEC6000/README.md

 ## Description

-This repository hosts the exported configuration from the pfSense system that was configured to specification according to Assignment-1.
+This repository hosts the exported configuration from the pfSense system, configured to the specification for Assignment 1.
-Every aspect or task of the assignment has been met fully.
+All aspects and tasks of the assignment have been fully met.

 ---